 I have taught game design at Université de Montpellier, and computer science at ENSEEIHT in Toulouse and IMERIR in Perpignan.
 I try to integrate a game- and project-based approach as much as possible in order to keep students active and open to the material.

-Jesse Himmelstein, Gayathri Gopalakrishnan.
+Jesse Himmelstein, Gayathri Gopalakrishnan (2017).
 Tackling implicit and explicit bias through games that teach workplace diversity.
-To appear in European Conference of Game Based Learning.
+In 11th European Conference on Games Based Learning (ECGBL 2017) (PDF)

 Çatak, G., Himmelstein, J., Sedano, C. I., Schneider, D. K., Szilas, N., Smed, J., & Sutinen, E. (2017).
 Game Co-design with and for Refugees.
 An Intercultural Approach.
 In KUI.
 Berlin, Germany.